 The Student Health Center staff is happy to share information about emerging health issues as well as available health services.
 We welcome the chance to dialogue with you, members of the media.
 However, in order to protect the privacy of our patients and clients, no audio recordings, no video, digital, or still photography, and no reporters are allowed in our facilities or at programs we present without permission of the Health Center administration.
 Further, we request that you provide a reasonable timeframe, at least 48 hours, in which to accommodate your request.

-Contact Julie Hupperich, Associate Director at email@example.com or 225-578-5717 for assistance in identifying the appropriate contacts at the Health Center.
+Contact Julie Hupperich, Executive Director at email@example.com or 225-578-5717 for assistance in identifying the appropriate contacts at the Health Center.

 Please review the Student Health Center website in its entirety to obtain more information about our services and upcoming initiatives.

-The Associate Director will serve as the primary contact for all media request.
+The Executive Director will serve as the primary contact for all media request.
 S/he will then delegate the request to the individual most appropriate to manage it, based on their expertise and availability.